This post by Cari Dugan is shared here with her permission.

 I believe we can at least try to with awareness and prevention.

 Properly educate your child on their bodies with proper verbiage.
 Does saying p—- or v—– embarrass you?
-My suggestion is to get over it and get over it fast.
+My suggestion is to get over it and soon.
 Giving correct bodily names inhibits an abuser to keep a victim quiet if an incident should occur.

 Children should learn to know that their bodies were made for them, and for them alone.
 We should teach our kids to love and respect their own bodies, but we should also teach them to respect other’s bodies as well.
 Clearly define what behavior is appropriate and what is not.